difuria/Advent-Of-Code/Challanges/2019/Day 4/README.md

 **How many different passwords** within the range given in your puzzle input meet all of the criteria?

 Your puzzle input is still **`138241-674034`**.

+Your puzzle answer was `1277`.

+Both parts of this puzzle are complete!
+They provide two gold stars: **